kazibwefrancis/kazibwefrancis/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Kazibwe Francis, a passionate software engineer specializing in Flutter and web development.
-I have experience in building responsive and interactive applications using HTML, CSS, JavaScript, and Laravel for the backend.<br><br>🌱 I'm currently working on two exciting Flutter projects:<br><br>AI Nanny: A smart assistant to help parents manage their children's early education.<br>Baby Learn: An interactive learning app designed for preschoolers and kindergarten students.<br>🚀 I'm continuously learning and exploring new techniques to improve my Flutter and Laravel skills.
-Always open to collaboration and learning from the community.<br><br>Feel free to connect and explore my work!
+I have experience in building responsive and interactive applications using HTML, CSS, JavaScript, and Laravel for the backend.

+🌱 I'm currently working on several exciting projects, including:

+- **AI Nanny**: A smart assistant to help parents manage their children's early education.
+- **Baby Learn**: An interactive learning app designed for preschoolers and kindergarten students.
+- **FarmEase**: A farming app built using Flutter and Laravel, designed to help farmers manage their crops, track expenses, and access real-time agricultural advice.

+🚀 I'm continuously learning and exploring new techniques to improve my Flutter and Laravel skills.
+Additionally, I'm currently diving into the world of **data science**, exploring machine learning, data analysis, and visualization to expand my expertise and build smarter, data-driven applications.

+Always open to collaboration and learning from the community.
+Feel free to connect and explore my work!

 ## 🌐 Socials: